demisto/demisto-sdk/demisto_sdk/commands/common/content/README.md

 [Contribution guide](docs/CONTRIBUTION.md)

 # Overview
-DemistoContentPython Libary located in `<demisto-sdk repository>/demisto_sdk/commands/common/content`
+The DemistoContentPython Libary is located in `<demisto-sdk repository>/demisto_sdk/commands/common/content`

 ContentPython is a python library used to interact with Demisto Content repository, high-level abstraction.